 Most often seen in animation and video games, where it's much easier to make a newer character resemble an older one.
 Occasionally happens when characters from different stories end up sharing voice actors, making or even forcing their personalities to look even more similar, which often leads to jokes based on the voice actor's former role.

 When the character appears in the same series as the previous character, they're often a Suspiciously Similar Substitute.

-The key difference between this and Captain Ersatz is that an expy, while deliberately based on some other character, is still their own person, while Captain Ersatz is obviously the same character but with the Serial Numbers Filed Off.
+The key difference between this and Captain Ersatz is that an Expy uses the other character as a starting point before going in their own direction, while Captain Ersatz is obviously the same character but with the Serial Numbers Filed Off.
 Please keep this distinction in mind before adding an example here.
-Also note that a fictional counterpart to a real-life person would not be an expy.
-When a character strongly resembles a real person, rather than a fictional character, that's No Celebrities Were Harmed.
-If the character is meant as an homage without being identical, it could be a Shout-Out instead.
+Also note that a fictional counterpart to a real-life person would be either No Celebrities Were Harmed or a Shout-Out, depending on the intent.
 A quick glance around TV Tropes will reveal just how often these mistakes are made on this very wiki.

 Remember that an Expy must be a clearly deliberate reference on the part of the author; superficial or random coincidental similarities (even very striking ones) do not qualify, so if you aren't certain, they probably are not an Expy.
 Because many character archetypes and tropes that compose characters are universal, it is easy for readers to fall into thinking that a particular character in the same general archetype resembles someone from their favorite show or novel, especially when Small Reference Pools lead readers to overestimate the cultural impact of their favorite characters.